 In general, most moths have feathery antennae.
 At rest, their wings are often folded flat across their backs.
 Their bodies tend to be plumper and sometimes look furry.
 Moths fly at night and during twilight hours.
 In general they are very short-lived, with some only lasting a few days.

 To highlight the importance of moths as pollinators, TLCNP has held two evening moth roundups.
-Below is a list of nighttime flying insects that were seen those evenings.
+Below is a list of nocturnal critters (moths and beetles) that were seen those evenings.

 Black-bordered Lemon Moth